Nov 01, 2022

 Discover why future-thinking brands and retailers are making the move to composable commerce architecture, and how it can revolutionize your eCommerce offerings.

-Enter composable commerce; the modular approach to eCommerce that enables true omnichannel activation.
+Enter composable commerce; the modular approach to eCommerce that enables true omnichannel product experiences.

-Composable commerce is a development approach that enables organizations to activate their entire product record across every channel by leveraging best-of-breed commerce vendors composed together into a singular, custom-built application.
-This type of software model allows teams to create an ecosystem that is customized to meet their organization’s specific business needs.
+Composable commerce is a development approach that leverages best-of-breed vendors composed together into a singular, custom-built application.
+This type of architecture model allows teams to create an ecosystem that is customized to meet their organization’s specific business needs, enabling activation of their entire product record across every channel.

-Instead of the traditional, monolithic approach, composable commerce software communicates via API.
-Each individual solution can be updated or replaced at any time without disrupting the rest of the system, meaning that your eCommerce stack is flexible and can scale to meet your needs.
+Instead of the traditional, monolithic approach, composable commerce software communicates via API, meaning each individual solution can be updated or replaced at any time without disrupting the rest of the system.
+This creates a flexible, scalable eCommerce stack that can easily be updated or adapted to meet your needs as your organization grows.

 However, thanks to the impact of both the pandemic and rapid technological innovation, the needs of modern organizations span much farther than the reach of traditional commerce architecture.
 There are new digital touchpoints emerging constantly that these legacy platforms simply weren’t built to accommodate, not to mention the ever-growing expectations of customers to have a dynamic, cohesive, and engaging experience with your product no matter where they discover or search for you.